Welcome back for a new post, this time discussing one of my favourite TV series’- Gilmore Girls!

 ‘Gilmore Girls‘ was a progressive show when it first came out, dealing with issues such as teenage pregnancy, unmarried families, and relationships in a way that was a little different to other shows aired at the time.

 And I still think ‘Gilmore Girls’ is an incredibly relevant show that viewers can relate to and enjoy- despite celebrating its 20th birthday this year.
-These are a few reasons why.
+These are a few reasons why I think Gilmore Girls still holds up as a relatable, fantastic show.

 This is an important one for understanding why Gilmore Girls is still beloved by new generations of viewers.
 There are lots of relatable themes in ‘Gilmore Girls’ and I love that even 20 years later, the themes are still relevant for the modern viewer.
 The show encourages viewers to discuss important issues such as cheating, marriage, career goals, failure, and fractious family relationships.